taylormitchell/mono/packages/api/README.md

 # REST API

-This is a simple REST API for serving and adding files to my notes.
-Check out the [logging web app](../log-web/README.md) for an example frontend to this API.
+A REST API for serving and editing files in this [home repo](../../README.md).
+When changes are made via this API, they are committed to the repo and synced to the server.

+For an example frontend to this API, check out the [logging web app](../log-web/README.md).

 ## Basic Usage